|What should I do before my appointment with an ichthyosis specialist?||Why do I need genetic testing?||Why don't I sweat?|

 How many types of ichthyosis are there?

-Dermatologists estimate that there are more than twenty-five varieties of ichthyosis, with a wide range of severity and associated symptoms.
+Dermatologists estimate that there are many varieties of ichthyosis, with a wide range of severity and associated symptoms.

 Is there a cure?